torvista/Zen_Cart-Multiple_Product_Copy_Move_Delete/README.md

 # Multiple Product Copy-Move-Delete for Zen Cart

-This awesome utility allows you to perform multiple actions in one process.
+This utility allows you to perform various actions on multiple products.

 * Copy (as linked or duplicate) multiple products from one category to another
 * Delete multiple products
 * Move multiple products

-Based on an orginal work by Ajeh:
+Based on an original work by Ajeh:
 https://www.zen-cart.com/showthread.php?180447-Multiple-Products-(Copy-Move-Delete)

 ## Compatibility
-Zen Cart: 2.1+ Earlier versions not supported/need core modifications.
+Zen Cart: 2.1+ (including ZC3).
+Earlier versions are not supported/need core modifications.
 PHP 8+

 This is a complex plugin.
-Although it has been in use on my site for a long time, you may find a bug, so BEFORE making big changes on your production site TEST THOROUGHLY ON YOUR DEVELOPMENT SERVER.
+Although it has been in use on my site for a long time, you may find a bug, so BEFORE making big changes on your production site TEST THAT ACTION ON YOUR DEVELOPMENT SERVER.

 Please report all bugs on GitHub with steps how to reproduce.